robot5000-design/ms2/README.md

 - The Code Institute Slack community for information regarding the imlementation of the 404 page.

-- Mentor for time and advice.
+- My Mentor for their time and advice.

 - Friends and family who tested the site.